 - I am in charge of my life story.

-Getting into the habit of repeating these positive sentiments or a variation of them can help build upon core values learned during treatment.
-If none of these affirmations feel suitable to your recovery path, identify phrases and sayings that resonate with you personally and record them in a journal or repeat them to yourself.
+Getting into the habit of repeating these positive sentiments or a variation of these words can help build upon core values learned during treatment.
+If none of these positive affirmations feel suitable to your recovery path, identify phrases and words that resonate with you personally and record them in a journal or repeat them to yourself.
 Again, the most important part of your self-affirmation process is finding a mantra that works for you.

 Other Ways to Improve Your Mental Health